Online Engineering Programs Home

 • Expected Time to Completion: BS (Four years); MS (two years)

-Drexel University’s online master of science in software engineering provides students with the foundational knowledge of key software engineering topics such as software architecture and design, systems analytics, and engineering management.
+Drexel University’s online master of science program in software engineering provides students with the foundational knowledge of key software engineering topics such as software architecture and design, systems analytics, and engineering management.
 This online program is ideal for software engineering working professionals interested in managerial and technical software work.
 The faculty of the program includes accomplished professionals and prepared educators in the software engineering field.

 Applicants to the program must have a four-year bachelor's degree from a regionally accredited institution, a minimum cumulative grade point average of 3.0, a completed application, official transcripts from all universities or colleges attended, one letter of recommendation, a 500-word essay, a current resume, and TOEFL scores for international students.
 GRE scores are not required for admission.